ermiasgelaye/pandas-challenge/README.md

 ### Scores by School Size

-* Repeat the above breakdown, but this time group schools based on a reasonable approximation of school size (Small, Medium, Large).
+* The following table created by grouping schools based on a reasonable approximation of school size (Small, Medium, Large).

  A table of Scores by School Size looks as follows: